Earthfiredrake/SWL-Cartographer/README.md

 Initial feedback has provided the following suggestions which are not yet implemented:
 + Mouse coordinates should be clearly displayed someplace obvious
-+ Window size should account for lower resolutions (1600x900 resolution was cutting things off)
-  + Window resizing should be a thing
-+ Minimap mode
++ Minimap mode (Partially implemented, but could by improved)
-  + Small frameless window, centred on player location
-  + No sidebars
+  + Frameless view
 + Mission markers should be filterable by main/side for challenge completion

 As always, defect reports, suggestions, and contributions are welcome.
 They can be sent to Peloprata in SWL (by mail or pm), via the github issues system, or in the official forum post.